 The second is in the anterior abdominal wall, below the xyphoid process and 1/2 an inch from the midline.

 The third is laterally and 3 and 3/4 inches to the right of the umbilicus.

-If there were three exit wounds, why were only two of these bullets described in the police report on page 9 and only two detailed in the Department of Justice report.
-On page 9 of the police report it clearly states under #2, #3 and #8 the following;
+If there were three exit wounds, why were only two of these bullets described in the police report on page 9, and only two detailed in the Department of Justice report?
+On page 9 of the police report it clearly states under #2, #3 and #8, the following findings;

 #2 Two pellets removed from victim, Betty Lou Jensen, during autopsy.

 #3 Pellet found in pants of victim Betty Lou Jensen, at mortuary, during examination of the deceased.
 The pellet had entered the lower back, coursed through her body, emerging under the waist band elastic of her panties, where it was found.